You are viewing a story from harrypotterfanfiction.com

 “Um, will we be meeting with the prefects to decide on Hogsmeade weekends?” she asked.

-“Oh!
+“Thank you for asking.
 Yes, Miss Granger.
 That meeting will be scheduled soon and you will be informed of its date.
 Anything else?”

 Both Hermione and Theodore shook their heads.